(formerly named BLUE RIDGE SKY and TEMPEST ROCK)

 Ever since that day, I’ve wondered what happened to Camping’s believers who gave up everything they owned because of their faith.
 What happened to those people who woke up the next morning knowing that everything they had believed in was a lie?
 And what happened to those families who were torn apart because some believed and some didn’t?
 Georgia and I have created a fictional story about one such family – a widowed father who so surely believes that the world will end on September 1st that he asks his children and grandchild to climb a mountain to await Judgement Day together.

 In working on this piece, Georgia and I have realized we have a lot in common.
 We both came from Southern families with religious backgrounds, so we wanted to explore the political and social divide that exists in our country between rural and urban areas.
 We’re also interested in the divide between faith and science, and it was important to us to write a piece about Southern people that didn’t portray them as idiots, rednecks, or oversimplified punchlines.
-Blue Ridge Sky is a completely original story not based on any previous source material.
+Our show is a completely original story not based on any previous source material.

-After a year of writing this piece, our first developmental step was our acceptance to the Rhinebeck Writers Retreat this past summer under the guidance of Kathy Evans.
+After a year of writing this piece, our first developmental step was our acceptance to the Rhinebeck Writers Retreat under the guidance of Kathy Evans.
 We were given a week to work on our show, and then we presented several musical selections for a salon at the end of the week.
 The main focus of our time was enriching the lives of our characters, making the narrative clear and cohesive, and generating as many new songs as possible.